MicrosoftDocs/azure-dev-docs/articles/javascript/ai/get-started-app-chat-template-llamaindex.md

 - Using the chat interface to enter a prompt.
 - Sending the user's prompt to the Serverless API via HTTP calls.
-- Receiving the user's prompt then using the LlamaIndex to process and stream the response.
+- Receiving the user's prompt then using LlamaIndex framework to process and stream the response.
 The serverless API uses an engine to create a connection to the Azure OpenAI large language model (LLM) and the vector index from LlamaIndex.

 A simple architecture of the chat app is shown in the following diagram: